 I was in the third grade when my parents split up and we moved from a small town in Texas to a Texas town not quite as small.

-My mom, big brother and I moved into a two-bedroom duplex that my grandparent’s owned and where my great-grandparents, Mr. and Mrs. Robert See, lived in the adjoining house.
+The three of us moved into a two-bedroom duplex that my grandparent’s owned and where my great-grandparents, Mr. and Mrs. Robert See, lived in the adjoining house.

-My great-grandmother was eleven years his junior although you couldn’t tell it.
-I loved her even though she wasn’t very warm or grandma-y.
-She also didn’t seem to be a big fan of my brother but did have a soft spot for me and my cousin, Celia.
+My great-grandmother was eleven years his junior although you could not tell.
+I really loved her even though she wasn’t very nice or warm or at all grandma-y.
+She also was not a big fan of my brother but did have a soft spot for me.
+So at least she was smart.

-To be fair, there were always windmill shaped ginger snaps in her cookie jar, which was bright yellow and shaped like a beehive.
+To be fair, there were always windmill shaped ginger snaps in her cookie jar, which was bright yellow and looked like a beehive.
 I realize cookies are a grandma thing, but they were ginger snaps so I do believe the latter may cancel out the former.